andymeneely/squib/README.md

 Squib is all about sane defaults and shorthand specification.
 Arguments are almost always using hashes, which look a lot like [Ruby 2.0's named parameters](http://www.ruby-doc.org/core-2.0.0/doc/syntax/calling_methods_rdoc.html#label-Keyword+Arguments).
 This means you can specify your parameters in any order you please.
 All parameters are optional.
 For example `x` and `y` default to 0 (i.e. the upper-left corner of the card).
 Any parameter that is specified in the command overrides any Squib defaults, `config.yml` settings, or layout rules.

-## Specifying Ranges

-Most public `Deck` methods allow a `range` to be specified as a first parameter.
-This parameter is used to access an internal `Array` of `Squib::Cards`.
-This can be an actual Ruby range, or anything that implements `#each` (thus can be an `Enumerable`).
-Integers are also supported for changing one card only.
-Negatives work from the back of the deck.
-Here are some examples from `samples/ranges.rb` found [here](https://github.com/andymeneely/squib/tree/master/samples/ranges.rb)

-{include:file:samples/ranges.rb}

 Note: you MUST use named parameters rather than positional parameters.
 For example: `save :png` will lead to an error like this:

     C:/Ruby200/lib/ruby/gems/2.0.0/gems/squib-0.0.3/lib/squib/api/save.rb:12:in `save': wrong number of arguments (2 for 0..1) (ArgumentError)